arnoudbuzing/wolfram-librarylink-examples/BasicExamples/README.md

 2. Strings &mdash; examples which show how to manipulate strings on that input
 3. Numbers &mdash; examples showing how to work with integers, reals, and complex numbers
+4. Expressions &mdash; examples showing how to work with Wolfram Language expressions
-4. RawArray &mdash; examples showing how to work with raw binary data
+5. BinaryData &mdash; examples showing how to work with raw binary data (`RawArray`)

 ## Building the examples